ImreTot/ImreTot/README.md

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)

 ### About me
 A technician who was captured by humanitarians.
-I have always been interested in technology and science.
-I love to read and enthusiastically retell books to friends.
-I can explain any topic in simple language.
-I can’t imagine my life without extreme sports and travel - this is what gives me strength, teaches me to cope with the impossible and energizes me.
+I've always been captivated by technology and science.
+I'm an avid reader and love sharing my knowledge with friends.
+I have the knack for explaining complex topics in simple language.
+I can't imagine my life without extreme sports and travel - they fuel me, teach me to conquer the impossible, and keep me energized.

-To contact me you can use one of these communication channels: 📱
+To contact me, you can use one of these communication channels: 📱
 - Telegram: https://t.me/MDPaul
 - Email: kiiashko.r@gmail.com
 - Facebook - https://www.facebook.com/kiiashko.r/